lomenzel/nix-luanti/README.md

 To add a new Luanti server, simply add a new entry under `services.luanti.servers` in your NixOS configuration.
 Specify the game, mods, and any other configuration options.

-### Managing Mods (partly working)
+### Managing Mods

 Mods can be specified in the `mods` attribute of each server configuration.
 Dependencies will be automatically resolved.
 The mods are pulled from the `nix-luanti.mods` package set, which itself gets the mods from Luanti's contentDB

-### Advanced Configuration (not even started to implement this)
+### Advanced Configuration (not testet yet)

-You can customize additional settings in 'services.luanit.servers.\<your-server-name>.config.
+You can customize additional settings in `services.luanti.servers.<your-server-name>.config`.
 This config is directly passed to the luanti.conf configuration file.

 ## Troubleshooting